GaloisInc/saw-script/heapster-saw/doc/RustTrans.md

 Argument layout converts a shape, which describes the layout and associated permissions of a memory block, to a permission on a sequence of register values, if this is possible.
+Note that this concept is different from the Rust concept of "type layout", though the two are related.
+In fact, the notion of argument layout described here is very undocumented in Rust, and has in fact been determined by consulting a number of blog posts and by much experimentation.

 In Heapster (as in the underlying Crucible type system), sequences of values are called structs and a permission on a sequence of values is called a struct permission.
-More specifically, argument layout is defined as a partial function `Lyt(sh)` that maps a Heapster shape `sh` for a particular function argument to a permission of type `perm(struct(tp1,...,tpn))` for some value types (i.e., Crucible types) `tp1` through `tpn`.
+Argument layout is thus defined as a partial function `Lyt(sh)` that maps a Heapster shape `sh` for a particular function argument to a permission of type `perm(struct(tp1,...,tpn))` for some value types (i.e., Crucible types) `tp1` through `tpn`.
 When the layout of the type `T` of an argument is not defined --- e.g., if `T` is too big to fit in registers or it is a slice or other dynamically-sized type that has no well-defined size --- then the corresponding argument is represented as a pointer to a block of memory with the shape defined by `T`.

 In order to define `Lyt(sh)`, we first define two helper operations on structure permissions.
 Both of these are partial functions that take in two structure